asheroto/WinRM-HTTPS-NonDomain-Computers/README.md

 -   Add a check for the WinRM service
 -   More options for security on firewall, listener configuration, and certificate creation
 -   Ability to use existing certificate, listener, and/or firewall rule
--   Removal of self-signed certificate, detection of existing computer certificate

 ## Contributing